Nathan Cohen (critic): Early life

 Cohen was born and raised in the Whitney Pier section of Sydney, Nova Scotia.
 His family were Jewish immigrants from Poland (Pale of Settlement) that settled near the Dominion Steel and Coal Corporation's steel mill, Atlantic Canada's major steel mill.
 His parents changed their name to Cohen from Kaplansky when they arrived in Halifax.
 Cohen had three siblings: two older sisters born in Poland, and a younger brother.
 Cohen was the first boy and member of his family to be born in Canada.
 As a child, he read persistently in the backroom of his parents' grocery store, where he developed a love for science fiction, comics, and novels.
 He graduated from Sydney Academy High School, where he was heavily influenced by one of his English teachers, William Mould, who encouraged him to read Shakespeare.
 He entered Mount Allison University at age 16, and edited the university's student newspaper and yearbook.

 Professional career

 Glace Bay Gazette

 After he graduated from Mount Allison, he studied law at Osgoode Hall Law School for a semester, but returned to Nova Scotia without graduating.
 He found employment as a journalist, in effect becoming a one-man show, by editing, reporting, typesetting and publishing the Glace Bay Gazette, a union-owned mass-published daily newspaper from 1942 to 1945.

 Labor-Progressive Party

-He joined the Labor-Progressive Party (as the Communist Party was known) and moved to Toronto in 1945 and worked for the party paper, Canadian Tribune and Vochenblatt, a Yiddish communist weekly newspaper, as editor of its English-language section writing political articles, book reviews and then theatre reviews.
+He joined the Labor-Progressive Party—as the Communist Party was then known—and moved to Toronto in 1945.
+He worked for the party paper, Canadian Tribune.
+He was also engaged as an editor of the Yiddish communist weekly newspaper, the Vochenblatt.
+He worked on its English-language section writing political articles, book reviews and then theatre reviews.